plamenna-petrova/SQL-coursework/README.md

-This repository contains detailed information about my assignments at university.
+This repository contains detailed information about my SQL database assignment at university.